modernweb-dev/rocket/docs/pages/help/0-index.rocket.md

 # Help

-Use Help when a Rocket project does not behave as expected or when you need to understand current alpha limitations before adoption.
+Use Help when a Rocket project does not behave as expected or when you need to understand current public alpha limitations before adoption.

 ## Pages in this section

 - [Troubleshooting](/help/troubleshooting) maps common symptoms to likely causes and fixes.
-- [Known Limitations](/help/known-limitations) sets alpha expectations before adoption.
+- [Known Limitations](/help/known-limitations) sets public alpha expectations before adoption.